-The established work schedule for employees in positions of the Detective Sergeant, Police School Liaison Officer, and Community Resource Officer will be Monday through Friday with Saturday and Sunday being off days.
+The established work schedule for employees in positions of the Detective Sergeant, School Resource Officer, Drug Task Force Officer and Community Resource Officer will be Monday through Friday with Saturday and Sunday being off days.
+The established work week schedule for employees in the position of Detective Sergeant may be modified upon mutual consent of the Chief, or Chief's designee and the Detective Sergeant.